 Under normal circumstances, the Fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities.
 This investment policy can be changed by the Fund upon 60 days' prior written notice to shareholders.
-The Fund may invest in equity securities of issuers located throughout the world, including issuers in emerging markets countries and issuers in the United States.
+The Fund may invest in equity securities of issuers located outside the United States, including issuers in emerging markets countries.
+The Fund will invest most of its assets in equity securities of countries included in the Morgan Stanley Capital International All Country World ex US Index (the "MSCI ACWI ex US Index") which are generally considered to have developed markets.
+The Fund may invest up to 30% of its assets in equity securities issued by companies in "developing countries" or "emerging markets," including but not limited to countries or markets such as Taiwan, Malaysia, Indonesia, Brazil, Mexico, Korea, China and India, which are included in the Morgan Stanley Capital International's Emerging Markets Free Index.
+The Adviser employs diversification by country and industry in an attempt to reduce risk.